What is Supply Chain Management and Why is it so Important

-Cross border logistics typically face more challenges in comparison to local logistics.
-The factors that may affect the efficiency of a cross-border logistics company includes shipping duration, transportation costs, inventory as well as supply and demand.
+Cross-border logistics typically face more challenges in comparison to local logistics.
+Factors that affect the efficiency of a cross border fulfillment company includes shipping duration, transportation costs, inventory as well as supply and demand.
 This is where supply chain management intervenes to play a prominent role.

 What is Supply Chain Management (SCM)?

 In cross-border logistics, supply chain management acts as the manager of volume flow of products and services along with management of processes that creates a more systematic logistics company in terms of supplying activity.
 This is to ensure a maximized value for the logistics provider, its clients and to gain a significant advantage in the industry.

 In order to guarantee the improvements through supply chain management in logistics companies, certain steps should be followed.
 Some of these methods include:

 - Focus on lead time and planning for order/delivery operations.

 - Conduct evaluations on current standard operating procedures (SOP) and adjust where needed.

 - Evaluate modes of shipping and re-design them to minimize cost and maximize productivity.